 What's the story?

-High-school senior Joel Goodson (Tom Cruise) is a fairly bright, fairly typical teen only-child in a wealthy Chicago suburb, preoccupied with sex, exam scores, and whether he can ever get accepted into an Ivy League university like Princeton.
+High school senior Joel Goodson (Tom Cruise) is a fairly bright, fairly typical teen only-child in a wealthy Chicago suburb, preoccupied with sex, exam scores, and whether he can ever get accepted into an Ivy League university like Princeton.
 When his materialistic, controlling parents leave him in charge of the household during their vacation, Joel (partially but not entirely egged on by buddies) breaks one rule after another, like driving dad's treasured Porsche or letting schoolmates borrow an upstairs bedroom for their sex tryst.
-When Joel himself summons a young prostitute named Lana (Rebecca De Mornay) from the sleazy end of town for night of pleasure, he's drawn into the after-dark world of the sex business.
+When Joel himself summons a young prostitute named Lana (Rebecca De Mornay) from the sleazy end of town for a night of pleasure, he's drawn into the after-dark world of the sex business.
 With the assistance of wrong-side-of-the-tracks Lana, he discovers pimping could be the solution to a lot of his mushrooming woes about money and advantages.

 Is it any good?

 The question for parents is whether kids watching this perverted Horatio Alger story will comprehend that it was meant to be a commentary on Reagan-era greed and upper-class criminality.
-In bygone days of Judeo-Christian censorship in Hollywood scripts, Joel would be severely punished just for thinking about doing what he does.
-None of that here, and discussion ought to follow about what is satire and what is an approving look at being cool via running a suburban whorehouse for school-agers.